ssagar7007/Image-to-Text-Audio-and-Get-Language-Translation/Readme.md

  -> It will also output the text in audio format.

- # To use this application the following configuration should be followed---
+ # To use this application the following Steps should be followed---

 1- Create virtual environment by command: